-Newry is located three miles up the Newry River which flows from the head of the Carlingford Lough inlet on Ireland's northeastern coastline.
-It is a provincial city reached by way of a canal currently solely used by leisure craft accessed via a single lock near the Warrenpoint Port at high water.
-The newly designated city provides berths alongside its town quay.
+Newry is located inland of Ireland's northeastern coastline, three miles up the Newry River and Clanrye River which flows into the head of the Carlingford Lough inlet.
+It is a provincial city reached by way of a canal that is accessed via a single lock above the port of Warrenpoint and solely used by leisure craft.
+The city provides berths alongside its quay in a basin at the heart of the city.

-Set miles inland within a secure lock-in canal Newry offers complete protection from all conditions.
-The canal is accessed via Warrenpoint Port’s illuminated deep water shipping channel that runs the entire length of the lough.
-Careful navigation is generally required for this location owing to exceptional currents in the lower lough and at the entrance.
+Set thirteen miles inland within the Irish Sea and set in a secure locked-in canal Newry offers complete protection from all conditions.
+The canal is accessed via the Port of Warrenpoint’s well-marked deep water shipping channel which runs the entire length of the lough and continues to the lock.
+Careful navigation is generally required for this location owing to exceptional currents when entering the lower Lough from the Irish Sea.
+The lock can only be approached at high water after all transit and berthing arrangements are completed well in advance.

 Keyfacts for Newry